 Tim.
 Thank You for your constructive criticism, and pushing me to keep at it, all the way from across the pond.
 You are an inspiring mentor, and becoming a great friend.
 I look forward to what lies ahead.
 Thank You.

 We both thank you, our readers, for your continued readership!
 Let us know when you try this recipe, and what you think.

 Check out the piece on the Saveur site as well.

 Make the spinach and the hollandaise: Heat 3 tsp. oil in a 10″ skillet over medium-high heat.
 Add shallot and cook until soft, about 1 minute.
 Add spinach and cook, stirring often, until just wilted, 2–3 minutes.
 Season with salt and pepper; set aside and keep warm.
 Place 3 egg yolks, lemon juice and zest, salt, and pepper in a blender; at medium speed, slowly drizzle in butter, to make a smooth, thick hollandaise.
 Cover and set aside.

-Combine pork, bread crumbs, thyme, piment d’Espelette, salt, and pepper in a medium bowl, and halve mixture.
+Combine pork, bread crumbs, thyme, piment d’Espelette, salt, and pepper in a medium bowl, and half mixture.
 Working with one half at a time, take ⅔ of pork mixture, and in the palm of your hand, form a flat disk with a well in the center; place 1 yolk inside.
-Form a thin patty with the remaining ⅓ of mixture, place over yolk, and gently pinch together the two portions, to seal.
+Form a thin patty with the remaining ⅓ of the mixture, place over the yolk, and gently pinch together the two portions, to seal.

 Heat remaining oil in a 12″ skillet over medium heat, and add pork patties.
-Cover skillet with a lid and cook, turning once, until pork is cooked through and yolks are still runny, about 10 minutes.
+Cover skillet with a lid and cook, turning once until pork is cooked through and yolks are still runny about 10 minutes.

-Place spinach mixture on bottom halves of English muffins, top each with avocado and a pork patty, and cover with hollandaise.
+Place spinach mixture on bottom halves of English muffins, top each with avocado and a pork patty and cover with hollandaise.
 Add muffin tops, and serve.